The Absolute Worst Things Marriage Therapists Have Heard In Therapy

 “A husband and wife I was working with were in marriage crisis.
 He had been cheating.
 There are definitely ways a therapist can help couples reconcile and bring back the trust, but the cheater must be remorseful and regretful about what happened.
 This particular man was none of those things.
 When his wife turned to him and said, ‘I need to understand why you did this.’
 He responded, ‘I did it because you deserved it.’
 How does one walk back from that?
 I told him no one deserves to be told that, even if they have been a very poor partner, but he was having none of it.
 The man was resistant to any information I imparted and stayed in his self-righteous anger and indignation in every one of our sessions.
 They had several small children, including twins.
 I don’t know whatever happened to them.” ― Becky Whetstone, a marriage family therapist in Little Rock, Arkansas

 “It’s not uncommon at all for a couple to seek marriage therapy for the first time on the heels of infidelity.
 Usually, I hear run-of-the-mill situations ― a brief affair with a work colleague or a former partner.
 But once in a while, you hear the most godawful story.
-For instance, a husband who blew $10,000 on strippers and then had a sugar-daddy type relationship with one of them.
-Another time the husband admitted that he flew his mistress first class to an exotic location and used an ultra-luxury hotel for a tryst.
-Then the wife tells you she only flew in coach and they usually stayed at Holiday Inns.
+For instance, a spouse who blows a significant amount of the family savings on an affair partner or in a strip club.
 As you can imagine, these stories often don’t end well.” ― Marni Feuerman, a psychotherapist in Boca Raton, Florida

 “I was better off before I met you.”